FREQUENTLY ASKED QUESTIONS

 At what age should I start exercising my dog on a JOG A DOG?

-The three JOG A DOG treadmills allow for a slope adjustment of 0 to 11 degrees.
+Ideally, an exercise plan should be established when your dog is still a puppy and continue throughout your pet's life.
+The four JOG A DOG treadmills allow for a slope adjustment of 0 to 11 degrees.
 For dogs under two (2) years (until the growth plates have closed), we recommend that you not exercise your puppy on an incline.
 As your dog ages, exercise tolerance and requirements can be adjusted.
 Always consult your veterinarian before you change an existing program or begin a new exercise program for your dog.

 Are certain breeds better suited for a JOG A DOG?